dsp2003/clef/README.md

 Also, you can fix it on your own - open <racename>t2blocks.png and copy fuel hatch pixel (orange-red at the top of a blue block) from <racename>t3blocks.png.
 Note you'll have to delete your shipworld, otherwise the fix won't be applied (don't forget to take everything you don't want to lose with you).

 Q: Okay, I beat the UFO boss.
 Where's the rest of the quests?

 A: This mod is work-in-progress.
 Please be patient.

-Since the v22 you can beat the Bone Dragon boss.
+Since the version 22 you can beat the Bone Dragon boss.
 It's integrated into Outpost Mute Glitch's quest line.

+Q: Will I be able to play on vanilla servers if I'll install this mod?

+A: Short answer: no. Long answer: any mod which makes changes to .config files or adds new objects will not be compatible with vanilla servers.

 Help wanted